 Outlander is often criticised for its sexually explicit scenes and if you ask me about it then I will say that I am still on the fence about those scenes.
 This is the first book I have read after Fifty Shades of Grey with such sex scenes in it.
 With FSoG it felt fine because Christian and Ana were both single.
-Here, however, Claire is actually married to an amazing man and yet she had some ‘wild action’ with another man.
+Here, however, Claire is actually married to an amazing man and yet she has some ‘wild action’ with another man.
 Of course, she has time-travelled to another century and she has to do whatever she can to survive even if it means marrying another man.
 I understand her dilemma.
-But it still doesn’t feel right because her husband is a very nice man and cheating on him like that doesn’t feel right.
+But it still doesn’t feel right because her husband is a very nice man and cheating on him is not a very ideal option.
 It kinda dampened her love story with Jamie for me.
 Jamie and Claire’s love story is pure fireworks but because of her husband Frank it felt wrong to enjoy it.
-If I keep Frank aside I think I simply love Jamie and Claire together.
+If I keep Frank aside I think I simply loved Jamie and Claire together.
 So, I have decided to keep this little detail out of my review i.e. I will not delve deeper into the ‘adulterous’ angle and will focus on the fact that Claire is with Jamie in a completely different time period so she is not really cheating on Frank and so her marriage and even her love for Jamie is legitimate.

 Outlander by Diana Gabaldon

 Publisher: Delacorte Books

 The year is 1945.
 Claire Randall, a former combat nurse, is just back from the war and reunited with her husband on a second honeymoon when she walks through a standing stone in one of the ancient circles that dot the British Isles.
 Suddenly she is a Sassenach—an “outlander”—in a Scotland torn by war and raiding border clans in the year of Our Lord…1743.